-In February 2016, the FASB issued a final standard on accounting for leases.
-The new standard is effective for the Company in fiscal 2019 and requires most leases to be recorded on the balance sheet.
+In June 2016, the FASB issued a final standard on accounting for credit losses.
+The new standard is effective for the Company in fiscal 2020 and requires a change in credit loss calculations using the expected loss method.
 The Company is evaluating the effect of the new standard on its consolidated financial statements and related disclosures and accounting systems.